Libyan militia fire rockets into affluent Tripoli residential district

 Western powers have said they had no role in Monday’s air strikes.

-Some Tripoli residents, fed up with daily factional fighting that has disrupted power and food supplies, hope that NATO will intervene again in Libya.
+Some Tripoli residents, tired of daily factional figbhting disrupting power and food supplies, hope NATO will intervene again in Libya.

-Additional reporting by Ahmed Elumami and Ayman al-Warfalli; Writing by Ulf Laessing; Editing by Mark Heinrich and Crispian Balmer
+On Sunday, the United Nations Mission in Libya bemoaned the lack of response to “repeated international appeals and (our) own efforts for an immediate ceasefire”.
+The new U.N. special envoy, Bernardino Leon is due to start his job on Sept.
+1 but said he might travel to Tripoli as early as this week.
+(Additional reporting by Ahmed Elumami; Writing by Ulf Laessing; Editing by Mark Heinrich)